 2. Increase The Food Intake

-When you set the potential timing of the breeding attempt, you should increase the food intake before at least one month.
+When you set the potential timing of the breeding attempt, you should increase the food intake for at least one month.
 It will be appropriate if you enhance the amount of food by a minimum of 25%.

 Before feeding the regular insects to your tree frogs, you have to feed those insects first.
 It may sound a bit complex to you.
 But, firstly, you’ve to make these insects enriched so that tree frogs can remain fit to breed.